-You cannot roleplay as Thranduil the wood-elf king whilst wielding an AK-47, and as such New World features the most commonplace of MMORPG ranged weapons in the Bow and arrow.
-Strictly speaking, given the choice between the two in a gunfight, I’m probably going to take assault rifle.
-But bows are a mainstay in fantasy games that even include steampunk or industrial revolution in their thematic for a reason, they’re cool and they’re satisfying as hell to use.
-Something about accounting for the drop in an arrow to align the arrowhead directly into a far away enemy’s skull, is incredibly rewarding.
-Skyrim achieves this really well, but that game isn’t based in a setting that is as technologically advanced as the New World MMO, so how does the weapon fit?
+You cannot roleplay as Thranduil the Elvenking while wielding an AK-47, thankfully, New World features the mainstay of MMORPG ranged weapons, the bow and arrow.
+Strictly speaking, given the choice between the two in a fight, I’m probably going to take the assault rifle.
+However, bows are a mainstay in fantasy games for a reason: they’re cool and they’re satisfying as hell to use.
+Something about accounting for the drop in an arrow’s flight to hit a far-away enemy’s skull is incredibly rewarding.
+Skyrim achieves this really well, but that game isn’t based in a setting that’s as technologically advanced as the New World, so how does the weapon fit?
 We’ll get into that.

-That aside the intention of these guides is to allow the planners among us to have access to all the information you might need to, well, plan your character out.
-MGN was lucky enough to be invited to the closed beta for New World, and consequently we’ve had the opportunity to get some hands on experience with the weapon mastery system, and the weapons themselves.
+The intention of these guides is to allow the planners among us to have access to all the information you might need to, well, plan out your character.
+MGN was lucky enough to be invited to the closed beta for New World, and consequently, we’ve had the opportunity to get some hands-on experience with the weapon mastery system and the weapons themselves.

-The weapon mastery system rewards players for repeatedly using the same weapon, allowing them to pick from perks from two skills assigned to that particular weapon.
-Now whilst you can pick a lot of these skills, augments and passives, you cannot pick them all.
-Therein lies the difference between your bow using character, and the next person.
-Using these guides, you can plan out, and get a feel for what you can expect when leveling up and using your bow wielding character when New World launches.
+The weapon mastery system rewards players for repeatedly using the same weapon, allowing them to pick perks from the two skills assigned to that particular weapon.
+Now whilst you can pick a lot of these skills, augments, and passives, you cannot pick them all.
+Therein lies the difference between your bow-wielding character and the next person’s.
+Using these guides, you can plan out and get a feel for what you can expect when leveling up when New World launches.

-Over the course of the series, we’ll be looking at every weapon type that is available, and how to accentuate them with your statistical decisions.
-So, if we haven’t covered your preferred weapon type yet, or you know what archetype you want your character to follow, but there isn’t a guide as of yet – fear not, I’m going to do them all!
+Over the course of the series, we’ll be looking at every weapon type that is available and how to accentuate them with your statistical decisions.
+So, if we haven’t covered your preferred weapon type or character archetype yet, fear not!
+I’m going to do them all!

-Specially with bows, your character will benefit solely from their dexterity stat when it comes to bow performance.
-You will gain no bonus from having any points in strength or intelligence.
-So, if you’re looking to have the bow be your secondary weapon, or your pulling weapon, perhaps look into a weapon that also benefits from mainly from dexterity like the Spear – or something that at least gets a somewhat of a benefit from dexterity like swords.
-Pairing the Bow with a Spear makes a lot of sense, both focus on dexterity, and you can use your bow to pull mobs toward yourself before swapping to the Spear for the closer combat.
-This applies to swords as well, but the combination is less min-maxed, with the latter needing points in strength.
+Especially with bows, your character will benefit solely from their Dexterity stat when it comes to bow performance.
+You will gain no bonus from having any points in Strength or Intelligence.
+So, if you’re looking to have the bow as your secondary or pulling weapon, perhaps look into a weapon that also benefits from Dexterity like the Spear or swords.
+Pairing the Bow with a Spear makes a lot of sense, both focus on Dexterity and you can use your bow to pull mobs toward yourself before swapping to the Spear for close combat.
+This applies to swords as well, but the combination is less min-maxed, with the latter needing points in Strength.

 Much like every other weapon in the game, the two Bow skill trees offer quite varied methods of play, and which you prefer and invest in entirely depends on the role you assign your bow to.
-If you want to focus on dealing ranged damage, and the bow is your main method, then the rightmost tree referred to as ‘Hunter’ is for you.
+If you want to focus on dealing ranged damage, and the bow is your main method, then the rightmost “Hunter” tree is for you.
 This focuses on making the bow as potent in DPS as possible.
-The leftmost tree will suit as a secondary, or pulling weapon more, as this tree focuses on utility in mobility, debuffs and DOTS – this one is referred to as ‘Skirmisher’.
+The leftmost tree will suit as a secondary or pulling weapon more, as this tree focuses on utility in mobility, debuffs, and DOTS, and is referred to as “Skirmisher”.